redhat-cop/ansible_rekey_variables/README.md

 It can be tested with the debug module as described in this [example](https://docs.ansible.com/ansible/latest/user_guide/vault.html#viewing-encrypted-variables).

+## Contributing to this collection

+We welcome community contributions to this collection.
+More information about contributing can be found in our [Contribution Guidelines.](https://github.com/AliAkkaya7/ansible_rekey_variables/blob/main/CONTRIBUTING.md)

 ## License
 GNU General Public License (https://www.gnu.org/licenses/gpl-3.0.en.html#license-text)